artiom-matvei/foodcalc/README.md

 # foodcalc

+## Deployment
-Application is deployed at https://nutrient-calculator.herokuapp.com/
+~~Application is deployed at https://nutrient-calculator.herokuapp.com/~~

+Application can be deployed locally by
+1. Installing the requirements.txt dependencies.
+2. Running `app.py`

+## Usage

 1. To use it, create an account by registering.
 2. Login with the credentials.